What kind of student would enjoy this course?

-Issues and Debates in Psychology, Biopsychology, Gender, Schizophrenia and Aggression.
+Issues and Debates in Psychology, Biopsychology, Relationships, Schizophrenia and Forensic Psychology.

 Through studying this course you will have opportunities to understand how and why we remember some things but not others, how we develop attachments to key people around us and what these attachments mean for our development and relationships in later ife.
 You will also explore mental health and illness, including the different treatments and therapies available.
 Above all you will find that every topic has some relevance to people and everyday life.